humantorch/how-to-scott/README.md

 ## Important adidas-related note
 This is *unofficial* in regards to adidas standard HR practices.
 Nothing in this document supercedes or replaces any of our standard performance-management tools (reviews, 90 day plans, MyBest, etc.).

-Also, everything here makes no distinction between Internal and External employees.
+Also, everything here makes no distinction between Internal and External* employees.
 Regardless of internal/external employment type my goal is to treat everyone the same way (and you'd be doing me a huge favour by letting me know when it feels like I'm not).

+_*For the non-Germans in the audience, "Internal" and "External" employee classifications are basically `Internal = full time/permanenent` and `External = temp/contract/freelancer`.
+It's a German labour regulation thing._

 ## Who am I?
 I live in Erlangen with my wife (Shannie).
 I was born and grew up in the Edmonton, Canada area but since the early 2000s I've lived in the USA, the Netherlands, Sweden, and now Germany.
 I’m a sports fan, comic book geek, video game player, electronics tinkerer, hobbyist athlete and also drink more craft beer than may be necessary.